joelamajors/py-link-check/README.md

 ## Setup Scrapy

-Pull the image if you haven't
+If this is the first time you're running this tool, you'll need to pull the image.
+Run the following command in a terminal window.

 ```
-sudo docker pull scrapinghub/splash
+docker pull scrapinghub/splash
 ```

-run it
+Now we need to run the docker image:

 ```
 docker run -it -p 8050:8050 --rm scrapinghub/splash
 ```

 ## Install requirements
+- Verify you have Python3 installed.
+If not, install this.

-- CD into the repo and run `pip3 install -r requirements.txt`
+- Clone the repo and CD into the repo.
+- Install Scrapy module ``` pip3 install scrapy ```
+- Install Splash module ``` pip3 install scrapy-splash ```

 ## To run:

-CD into the `py-link-check/hmscraper/hmscraper/spiders/hm_standard.py` directory
+- Change into the `py-link-check/hmscraper` directory

-Change the `check_url` variable to the URL you're testing with
+- Open the ```hm_standard.py``` (py-link-check\hmscraper\hmscraper\spiders\hm_standard.py).
+Change the URL to match the one you need to test.

+Now we can run the spider.
+We can run this one of two ways:

-Run with no output file
+### Run with no output file

 ```
 scrapy crawl standard
 ```

-Run with output file
+### Run with output file

 ```
 scrapy crawl standard -O beepboop.csv